 Annie Ost is a suicide attempt and suicide loss survivor.
 She is also a direct descendant of a Spokane tribe member.
 She believes that through hope and love we can all survive and thrive.

-Ursula Whiteside is suicide prevention researcher, co-developer of NowMattersNow.org, and one of the first psychologists to publicly disclose that she has experienced suicide ideation.
+Ursula Whiteside is a suicide prevention researcher, co-developer of NowMattersNow.org, and one of the first psychologists to publicly disclose that she has experienced suicide ideation.
 She thinks that lots of people have suicidal thoughts and yet it does not define them – or limit what they can achieve #ZeroSuicide

 Julie Richards is a suicide prevention, alcohol, and public health scientist who lost her mom to suicide in 2010.
 She regularly uses Now Matters Now strategies to build resilience, practice being present, and participate in life as much as possible. #MeansMatter